sh4174/ShapeStats/README.md

-Please contact shong20@mgh.harvard.edu if you would like to present your works at upcoming meetings or add members to our group discussion.
+Please contact shong20@mgh.harvard.edu if you would like to present your research or add members to our group discussion.